npm/jobs/2017 q3 project manager.md

 While many of our team members are spread out around the globe, we will have a preference for local applicants, as this job will be much easier with direct real-time communication with a majority of our team.
-Because we're spread out, experience with Slack or other chat systems is a huge plus.
+Because we're spread out, experience with remote work is a huge plus.
 We cannot currently sponsor new work visas other than TN-1s, but we can transfer existing H-1Bs.

 npm is not a typical early-stage “work hard/play hard” startup.
 We are responsible adults with diverse backgrounds and interests, who